acm-uiuc/til/_til/git/grep-over-commit-messages.md

+---
-# Grep Over Commit Messages
+title: Grep Over Commit Messages
+category: git
+---

 The `git log` command supports a `--grep` flag that allows you to do a text search (using grep, obviously) over the commit messages for that repository.